AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 - Proficiency bonus - all creatures add their proficiency bonus to saving throws.
 However, if they are proficient in a particular save (such as from downtime training or class features), they add twice their proficiency bonus instead.

 >[!example]
-> The [leshy](Leshy.md) race gets a racial feature which grants them proficiency with Resilience saving throws.
+> The [[Leshy|leshy]] race gets a racial feature which grants them proficiency with Resilience saving throws.

 ### Ability Checks